howdyband/makerteens/logistics.md

 **Dress Code**:

-As an outward demonstration of an inward commitment to change, during second semester students will receive haircuts that tend toward the military style.
-Students will also begin wearing professional business attire two days per week.
+As an outward demonstration of an inward commitment to change, during second semester students will begin wearing professional business attire two days per week.

 **Merit Pay**: